 Journalism has given her the opportunity to tell stories about underrepresented people and to cover issues of inequality and injustice, while trying to maintain a sense of humility, humor and compassion.

 She's reported on a wide range of topics--arts and culture, politics, immigration and the environment.
 She produced short documentaries on artists in Cuba and Haiti and covered the 2008 Democratic National Convention for PBS Frontline World.
 Working as a staff videographer for TIME.com, her reports on the Haiti earthquake were honored at the New York Press Club.
 She also traveled across the US with internationally renown photographer Joakim Eskildsen to produce a book and multimedia website on poverty in America called American Realities.
 That project led to a documentary by KQED and Center for Investigative Reporting called Hunger in the Valley of Plenty that won an Emmy award.

 In 2013, she completed a Fulbright Scholarship, teaching a multimedia journalism class at the University of Antioquia in Medellin.

 She moved to Miami to work as an on-camera correspondent at Fusion, an ABC/Univision joint venture.
-She's worked on documentaries about our broken electoral system, the opioid crisis and Scott Pruitt, the former head of the EPA for Fusion's Naked Truth series and has been awarded a DuPont and RFK award.
+She's worked on documentaries about America's broken electoral system, the opioid crisis and Scott Pruitt, the former head of the EPA for Fusion's Naked Truth series and has been awarded a prestigious DuPont and RFK award.
 She was also part of the consortium of journalists that won a Pulitzer for reporting on the Panama Papers.
 The Naked Truth is also now a popular docu-series on Netflix.
 And you can see some of her segments about Puerto Rico on HBO's Outpost series.